cogu/adt/README.md

 ## Building with CMake

-CMake files exist but has so far only been tested on Linux.
+CMake build have been tested on Linux and Windows.
+Building on Windows works but there is room for improvement in the CMake file (adding folders etc. for Visual Studio)

-### Running unit tests (Linux)
+### Running unit tests (Linux + GCC)

 ```bash
 $ mkdir UnitTest && cd UnitTest